-- Inventory management software grants visibility into the entirety of your stock, helping you maintain optimal amounts to continue fulfilling orders without holding too much of a given item.
+- Inventory management software grants visibility into your stock, helping you maintain optimal amounts to continue fulfilling orders without holding too much of a given item.

-- Inventory management software automates critical tasks and reduces the chance for human errors, especially through integrations with key systems like accounting software and point-of-sale solutions.
+- Inventory management software automates critical tasks and reduces the chance of human errors, especially through integrations with key systems like accounting software and point-of-sale solutions.

-Inventory management is key for any business that maintains stock of goods or raw materials on hand.
+Effective inventory management is vital for any business that stocks goods or raw materials.
 While inventory management was historically a manual process, modern technology has eliminated the need for a labor-intensive and error-prone manual inventory management system.
-Today, inventory management software is available to streamline the process, reduce errors and help businesses optimize the way they maintain and order the products they sell.
+Today, inventory management software is available to streamline the process, reduce errors and help businesses optimize how they maintain and order the products they sell.

 What is inventory management software?

-Inventory management software is a tool that automates aspects of inventory and warehouse management, streamlining the tasks required to effectively track inventory, manage reordering and update accounting data.
+Inventory management software automates inventory management, streamlining the tasks required to track inventory effectively, manage reordering and update accounting data.

-“Fundamentally, [inventory management] software should let you know at any point in time what is happening with your stock,” said Mohammed Ali, CEO of Primaseller.
+“Fundamentally, [inventory management] software should let you know at any point in time what is happening with your stock,” said Mohammed Ali, head of products for Delhivery.
 “This software is what we call ‘mission-critical.’
 If it doesn’t work for a few hours, you’re really in trouble.”

 How does inventory management software work?

 Today, most inventory management software is cloud-based, offering numerous advantages.
 “You need to have a system in the cloud,” Ali advised. “[Software] should be cloud-based or on a web browser, so you can check it on mobile devices.”